YewChian/CatMayors/README.md

 ### Meet Bobcat the Builder!

-Bobcat turns your blueprints into reality!
+Bobcat turns your **Blueprints** into **Structures**!
 Just tell him where to place it.
 Different blueprints can only be built in specific kinds of terrain.
 For example, the "Rock" blueprint can only be built on __Red__ hilly tiles.

 #### Bobcat's quite a lazy fella...